tdeneke/tdeneke.github.io/me/index.md

 Hello, I'm Tedy.
 This is where I save and share things I find interesting.

 # What do you do?
 I am a researcher at Åbo Akademi.
-I All the code I write is on my [Github](https://github.com/tdeneke).
+All the code I write is on my [Github](https://github.com/tdeneke).

 # What programming languages do you use?